jsndz/dbaCe/logs.md

 } ExecuteResult;
 ```

-Now we need functions to execute the insert and select command
+Now we need functions to execute the insert and select command.

+### Insertion

 For the insertion command

 ```c